Installing New Addons

 Most of the time, your computer will automatically un-compress or un-zip the .zip file package after the download completes.
 If this does not happen, then double-click on the .zip file with your mouse.

-The easiest and most reliable way to get your addons into RapidWeaver is to single-click the addon with your mouse.
+The easiest and most reliable way to get your addons into RapidWeaver is to single-click the addon with your mouse (to select it).
 Then drag and drop the addon onto your RapidWeaver dock icon:

 RapidWeaver will then display a message on-screen to tell you what is about to be installed:

 A second message is displayed soon-after, confirming what has been installed.

 Sometimes if you are trying to replace a free demo version addon with a full version or replacing an older version of an addon with a newer one, RapidWeaver might prompt you with a different message and ask if you want to continue.

 It is a good idea to quit and restart RapidWeaver.
 Sometimes an addon does not show in RapidWeaver until after RapidWeaver is restarted (even if RapidWeaver claims the addon was successfully installed).
 This is especially true for new stacks.

 RapidWeaver addons are installed on your computer.
 Within RapidWeaver preferences, you can optionally change the location where RapidWeaver stores your addons.
 Be sure to choose a location that is reliably always available to you.

 Different RapidWeaver addons are selected for use in different places within the main application.
 Themes will be listed under your Themes selection panel.
 Stacks are available in the Stacks Library.
 New page types get listed under the ‘Add’ button.
 And code snippets will be listed in the RapidWeaver Snippets window.

 Resolving installation problemsSometimes an addon you install might not be shown in RapidWeaver.
 There are a number of possible reasons for this, including: